-Single Sign On (SSO, not to be confused with Jetpack SSO) is possible for VIP sites using any identity provider (IdP) that supports Security Assertion Markup Language (SAML).
+Single Sign On (SSO) using any identity provider (IdP) that supports Security Assertion Markup Language (SAML) can be enabled for WordPress sites.
 VIP does not support other SSO technologies at this time, and cannot install any middleware required in some Shibboleth configurations.
 Most IdP’s can support SAML.

 Setting up the Identity Provider (IdP)